AXErunners/insight-api/README.md

  * getBestBlockHash
  * getLastBlockHash

 ### Utility Methods

 ```
   /insight-api/utils/estimatefee[?nbBlocks=2]
 ```

 ## Web Socket API

 The web socket API is served using [socket.io](http://socket.io).

-The following are the events published by insight:
+The following are the events published by Insight:

 `tx`: new transaction received from network, txlock boolean is set true if a matching txlock event has been observed.
 This event is published in the 'inv' room.
 Data will be a app/models/Transaction object.

 Sample output:

 ```
 {
   "txid":"00c1b1acb310b87085c7deaaeba478cef5dc9519fab87a4d943ecbb39bd5b053",